OpenEarable/open-earable/README.md

 }
 ```

-With the following BLE API the individual sensors can be activated and controlled.
+With this minimum sketch, all internal functionality is activated and the Open Earable becomes controllable via our [Dashboard](https://github.com/OpenEarable/dashboard), via [EdgeML](https://edge-ml.org/), and via the BLE API.

-#### Defaults
+### Defaults
-By default, the audio play file is called: "Play.wav"
+Since the SD card is used to facilitate the audio functionality and sensor data logging, certain file name defaults are already set in the firmware.
+- Audio playback: "Play.wav"
+- Audio recording: "Recording.wav"
+- Date logging: "Log.csv"

-By default, the audio recording file is called: "Recording.wav"
+Note that for the data logging ".csv" file format is used.

-By default, all recorded data values are saved to the SD card in a ".csv" file named: "Log.csv"

 The standardized header format is:

 `ID, TIMESTAMP, Data1, Data2, Data3, Data4, Data5, Data6, Data7, Data8, Data9`

+### Dashboard

+The Open Earable can be directly connected to our [Dashboard](https://github.com/OpenEarable/dashboard).

+### EdgeML

+Open Earable is seamlessly integrated with [EdgeML](https://edge-ml.org/), an open-source and browser-based toolchain for machine learning on microcontrollers.

 ### BLE Specification